 That said, after recent USD/RUB strength again back above the 75.00 area, it has recently slipped somewhat below it on the Crude Oil stabilization and rally.
 Next interim support was previous congestion and recent trading lows into the 73.00-72.70 area it has violated.
 The more major support was still into the 71.00-70.00 area it had recently dropped below along with the next interim congestion into the 68.00 area.
-Now back above the lower area leaves 71.00-70.00 the key higher area to watch next.
+Now back above the lower area leaves 71.00-70.00 the key higher area it is retesting at present.